Bryant Terry on ‘Black Food,’ plant-based eating and where he finds inspiration

 Plant-based eating in the popular imagination is often framed as traditionally having been the practice of upper-middle class whites suburbanites or more recently of young, white urban gentrifiers.
 But my first contact with people who talked about these ideas has always been Black people.

-Hearing the hip hop song “Beef” by KRS-One and Boogie Down Productions in high school was the pivotal moment where everything just changed for me, and that was the beginning of me being a food activist.
+Hearing the hip-hop song “Beef” by KRS-One and Boogie Down Productions in high school was the pivotal moment where everything just changed for me, and that was the beginning of me being a food activist.
 But there were also the Seventh-day Adventists in my community who first told me about plant-based eating, learning of Elijah Muhammad and the Nation of Islam Ministry of Health, the Rastafarians I would meet at the health food store and learning about the Ital diet, and reading “Dick Gregory’s Natural Diet for Folks Who Eat: Cookin’ With Mother Nature.”
 I think it’s important for me to always recognize that I’m standing on the shoulders of these ancestors.

 I see what I’m doing as helping us remember, piece back some of these histories that I think we’ve lost.
 There’s this collective amnesia that exists.
 Practices that are often uplifted as the things that everyone should be doing, like canning, pickling and preserving, are traditions that we’ve long had.
-So I want Black people to remember that these legacies of eating healthfully and living sustainably a part of our DNA.
+So I want Black people to remember that these legacies of eating healthfully and living sustainably are a part of our DNA.

 More from Voraciously: